FR4SER/FR4SER/README.md

 - 👋 Hi, I’m Fraser!
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Java
 - 💞️ I’m not currently looking to collaborate on anything